-So much is written and put out on the internet about the “Individual Repayment” option contained in the Bankruptcy Code under Chapter 13 that it probably is not surprising that much of it is either skewed for one reason or another – or is outright misinformation.
+There is a lot of information available online about Chapter 13 in the Bankruptcy Code, also known as the “Individual Repayment” option.
+It is not surprising that much of this information is biased or misleading.
 This article includes some of the fairly constant refrains we as bankruptcy lawyers hear from clients to explain their hesitancy to consider Chapter 13.
-It is further an attempt to clarify and/or reassure individuals who may be considering Chapter 13 or desperately need its enhanced protections under the Bankruptcy Code.
+It also aims to clarify and reassure people who may be considering this option or who deperately need its enhanced protections under the Bankruptcy code.

-- I will lose my house in 13
+2. I will lose my house in Chapter 13

-- My credit is destroyed worse than Chapter 7
+4. My credit will be destroyed worse than Chapter 7

 No. A bankruptcy – irrespective of which chapter – is on your credit rating for ten